Natural Health Products

 Scientific Name(s)coenzyme Q10, ubidecarenone

-Coenzyme Q10 is an antioxidantantioxidanta chemical substance that prevents cellular damage from free radicals, meaning that it protects the cells in our bodies from damaging effects of oxygen.
-It is found throughout the body, particularly in the heart, liver, kidney, and muscle.
+Coenzyme Q10 is an antioxidantantioxidanta chemical substance that prevents cellular damage from free radicals, meaning that it protects the cells in our bodies from damaging effects of activated oxygen.
+It is found throughout the body, particularly in the heart, liver, kidney, and muscle, and is necessary for the proper functioning of our cells.
 Our bodies make this antioxidant, and small quantities can also come from our diet (e.g., meats, seafood).

 How is this product usually used?